SostaLuca98/SostaLuca98/README.md

 ---
 <p align="center" style="font-weight:bold"> 🧑 <b> About Me </b> 🧑 <p>

-I am Luca Sosta, a Master's Degree student in Mathematical Engineering in the Computational Science and Computational Learning at Politecnico di Milano and former President of AIM - Associazione degli Ingegneri Matematici.
+I am Luca Sosta, a Master's Degree student in Mathematical Engineering in the Computational Science and Computational Learning at Politecnico di Milano.
+My studies and master thesis are currently focused on Physics Informed Deep Learning.
+I'm also interested in Machine Learning and Numerical Analysis

 I would describe myself as a enthusiastic and curious person, always looking to new problems to solve.
 I'm a fast learner who love working in team, in particular in association and long-term projects, where I can put all my experience and see the growth of my work.

-My studies and master thesis are currently focused on Physics Informed Deep Learning and I'm also interested in Machine Learning and Numerical Analysis

 ---
 <p align="center" style="font-weight:bold"> 🎓 <b> My Education </b> 🎓 <p>